matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 Reducing defects means building quality in - making testing, feedback, and improvement continuous parts of delivery rather than after-the-fact correction.

-#### Practical Reduction Strategies

-- Build quality in with **Test-Driven Development**, automated testing, and CI pipelines.
-- Perform code reviews and static analysis for high-risk areas.
-- Monitor production with observability tools to detect and prevent regressions.

 #### Validated Performance Impact

 ```mermaid